-See a list of some things you can buy with a Special Needs Trust.
+See a list of things you can buy with a Special Needs Trust.

 What Can’t I Buy With My Trust Money?

-See a list of some things you cannot buy with a Special Needs Trust.
+See a list of things you cannot buy with a Special Needs Trust.

 How Can I Spend My Personal Injury Settlement Money From a Trust?